Firefighting+

 Fire service careers

 There is a dire need for firefighters as well as for other fire service professionals.
-Use the tool below to see the positions and salaries available.
+Use the tool below to see the positions and salaries available with an associate degree from Macomb, as well as with a bachelor’s degree from a four-year college or university if you decide to continue your education.

 And don’t forget, Career Services is here to help with your job search, including resume-writing and interview preparation.